The Pulse

 According to Coronado News Flash, e-bikes and other motorised mobility devices are not allowed to ride on:

-• The boardwalk along Paseo close to Hotel del Coronado
+• The Paseo boardwalk near the Hotel del Coronado

-In Coronado, it is illegal for children under the age of 12 to ride Class 1 or Class 2 e-bikes (Class 3 already forbids under the age of 16).
+In Coronado, it is illegal for children under the age of 12 to operate e-bikes.
 The first sixty days following January 3, 2025, will be a warning period for infractions.
 Fines of up to $25 could be applied after that.
 This has sent shockwaves within the community, with most cyclists against these rules as it is to their disadvantage.

 Cyclists respond and push back: What comes next?